Gallahorn/Ultraviolence/Advanced features.md

 ## After you updated the list you might need to re-order your tattoos or overlays again.
 Check below for instructions.

-## Make sure Lizzies Braindance and Romance messages Extended are working.
+## If using an existing save, go back to V's original H10 apartment, to reactivate and make sure Lizzies Braindance and Romance messages Extended are working.

-    Also make sure you always after every update go back to H10 and you should get a popup about Lizzies Braindances when you enter the apartment and you need to turn on the TV and you should get a message about Judy Romance Messages Extended and Panam Romance Messages Extended.
-    If that dont happen leave the apartment and enter again.
+After each update, go back to H10 and you should see a popup about Lizzies Braindances.
+Enter the apartment, turn on the TV, and you should receive messages about Judy Romance Messages Extended and Panam Romance Messages Extended.
+If this doesn't happen, leave the apartment and re-enter.